Minnesota Board of Accountancy

 If you wish to go Exempt or Retire, or are seeking Reactivation or Reinstatement, see the separate (not Renewal) forms for those statuses/processes in the "Forms" section of the website.

-A reminder that if you have a CPE requirement (Active licensees licensed prior to July 1, 2022, and those seeking to change from Active to Inactive), you must complete and report CPE prior to renewal.
+A reminder that if you have a CPE requirement (Active licensees licensed prior to July 1, 2023, and those seeking to change from Active to Inactive, Exempt, or Retire), you must complete and report CPE prior to renewal.

 DO NOT ENTER CARRYBACK HOURS ONLINE.
 CPE entered online must be earned in the proper period.
 Falsely reporting CPE hours may result in disciplinary action (Minnesota Rule 1105.3000 E (2023)).
 See "CPE Reporting" for instructions on how to report carryback hours.